Beef Rendang is a delicious hot and sour recipe from Indonesia, a dish that I consider to be a curry.

-I find rice is a great side for spicy recipes, it is a neutral flavour that is great for calming chili burn if it all gets too much!
+I find that rice is a great side for spicy recipes, it is a neutral flavour that is great for calming chilli burn if it all gets too much!

-But I have heard of it being served with noodle salads and pickled salads.
+But I have served it with both noodle salads and pickled salads.

 Then I demonstrate my true heathen nature.
-I consider this beef rendang recipe to be a curry and a curry needs beer as far as I am concerned!
+I consider this recipe to be a curry and a curry needs beer as far as I am concerned!

-Of course, if you struggle with chili heat then avoid the beer and get a cream or yoghurt based drink.
+Of course, if you struggle with chilli heat then avoid the beer and get a cream or yoghurt based drink.

 - 6 Cloves Garlic

 - 75 ml (1/3 Cup less 1 Tbsp) Water

 - 2 Star Anise

 - 2 Dried Red Chillies